OpenBB-finance/OpenBB/README.md

-wsb           show what WSB gang is up to in subreddit wallstreetbets watchlist     show other users watchlist popular       show popular tickers spac          show other users spacs announcements spac_c        show other users spacs announcements from subreddit SPACs
+wsb           show what WSB gang is up to in subreddit wallstreetbets watchlist     show other users watchlist popular       show popular tickers spac_c        show other users spacs announcements from subreddit SPACs community spac          show other users spacs announcements from other subs

 Stocktwits:
 bullbear      estimate quick sentiment from last 30 messages on board